Best filter coffee machines 2024: Our favourite tried and tested drip-brew, pour-over and manual coffee makers

 We’ve tested the best filter coffee machines to help you find the perfect manual and automatic options for your morning brew

-Long before we were all drinking espresso and Americanos, one type of coffee maker ruled the kitchen and that was the filter coffee machine.
+Long before we were all drinking espresso and Americanos, one type of coffee machine ruled the kitchen and that was the filter coffee machine.
 It’s easy to see why it’s endured to the present – while pod machines can churn out caffeine-packed shots, a filter coffee machine is a must for those long, milder brews you can drink all day.
 Equipped with ground coffee, filter papers and one of the latest makers, creating a classic cup of Joe is surprisingly easy and incredibly satisfying.

 It’s best to leave your filter coffee machine preconceptions at the door as modern makers have improved drastically since the relics of the 1970s.
 While the principle of adding hot water to ground coffee remains the same, the technology has moved on.
 For example, from 2015, filter coffee machines have been required to have an auto shut-off after five or 40 minutes (for insulated and non-insulated jugs respectively), so they won’t stew your brew for hours on a hot plate.